Staging, grading and risk groups for prostate cancer

-- T1 means the tumour is contained in the prostate and is too small to be felt when a doctor does a rectal examination or to be seen on a scan.
-The cancer may have been diagnosed by a biopsy to check a raised PSA level.
-Or it may have been diagnosed by chance after an operation to remove part of the prostate to make peeing easier.
+- T1 – the tumour is contained in the prostate.
+It is too small to be felt on a rectal examination or seen on a scan.
+It may have been diagnosed by a biopsy for a raised PSA level.
+Or, it may have been diagnosed by chance after surgery to remove part of the prostate to make peeing (passing urine) easier.

-- T2a – The tumour is only in half of one of the two lobes of the prostate.
+- T2a – the tumour is only in half of 1 of the 2 lobes of the prostate

-- T2b – The tumour is in more than one half of one lobe.
+- T2b – it is in more than half of 1 lobe

-- T2c – The tumour is in both lobes.
+- T2c – it is in both lobes.

-- T3b – The tumour has spread to the seminal vesicles that produce some of the fluid for semen.
+- T3b – the tumour has spread to the seminal vesicles that produce the fluid for semen.

-- T4 tumours have spread into areas close by, such as the bladder or back passage (rectum), or the muscle that controls peeing.
+- T4 tumours have spread into areas close by, such as the bladder or back passage (rectum), or the muscle that controls peeing (passing urine).

 - N0 means there is no cancer in the lymph nodes near the prostate.